|Fastest Growing Market:||Asia-Pacific|

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The green building materials market is estimated to reach USD 209,632 million by the end of this year and is expected to register a CAGR of over 9% during the forecast period.
+The global green building materials market is estimated to reach USD 209,632 million by the end of this year and is expected to register a CAGR of 9.73% during the forecast period.

-- On the flip side, the high first capital investments for green building construction when compared to conventional buildings and the impact of COVID-19 on the market are likely to hinder the growth of the studied market.
+- On the flip side, the high first capital investments for green building construction when compared to conventional buildings is the key factor anticipated to restrain the growth of the market studied over the forecast period.

 Scope of the Report